The Skippers

 “The sea does not care about your ambitions.
 It only responds to what you actually know and what you actually do.”

-Nuno leads every Noland passage personally.
+Nuno leads most of the Noland passage personally.
 He built this project around one premise — that genuine offshore sailing is still possible and worth seeking out.
-Over 25 years at sea, 40,000+ nm offshore.

 Alexandre Cosmelli "Alex"